ktrue/CU-HWS/README.md

 # Home Weather Station weather website template for Cumulus/Cumulus MX

-# NOTE - Graphs are not operational - 18-May-2019
+# NOTE - Graphs are partially operational - 19-May-2019

 On 18-May-2019, weatherunderground.com discontinued the data query for CSV data for day/month/year that is used by the graphs for temperature/humidity, barometer, wind, solar/uv, and rain.
-There is no immediate 'fix' for this as the PWS WU/TWC API does not provide the equivalent functionality.
-We are working on code changes to bring back what graphic functions that are feasible.
+I've coded a shim to get the PWS WU/TWC API to provide daily (today) and last-7-days JSON data and save in the CSV format expected by the graph programs.
+New weekly*.php graphs are now linked on the index page, along with the today*.php graphs.
+The yearly graphs are no longer available as the WU/TWC API does not provide that data as a query.

+**YOU MUST have a valid WU/TWC API Key to use the graph displays**

 # Introduction